JamStudios/AloyLodi/README.md

   [NOT TESTED] Windows 11

   -----------------------------
-  If You Want to Give us a feedback on these OS's if they are compatible or not goto
+  If You Want to Give us a feedback on these OS's if they are compatible or not goto Issues Tab in github

  :::::::::::::::::::::: UPDATES ::::::::::::::::::::::